alvinxhan/ageflu/README.md

 _Data files_
 * {subtype}-HA-nuc_rooted.nwk - Rooted phylogenetic tree inferred using our nested phylogenetic inference approach.
 * {subtype}-HA-nuc_cd-hit-non-redundant.clstr - Output file of CD-HIT clustering viruses with identical HA nucleotide sequences.
-* {subtype}-HA-nuc.fa - Curated FASTA HA nucleotide sequences. - We are unable to provide the sequence alignment as GISAID disallows releasing genetic sequences to external public domains.
-However, we have provided the isolate identifiers/accession numbers as well as headers to the sequences we have used in Sequence_headers_ALLSUBTYPES.csv and Acknowledge_Table_GISAID.csv.
+* {subtype}-HA-nuc.fa - Curated FASTA HA nucleotide sequences. - **We are unable to provide the sequence alignment as GISAID disallows releasing genetic sequences to other external public domains.
+However, we have provided the isolate identifiers/accession numbers as well as headers to the sequences we have used in Sequence_headers_ALLSUBTYPES.csv and Acknowledge_Table_GISAID.csv.**

 _Result files_